Texas Online Gambling & Casinos

 There are no legal, real money online casinos in Texas.
 This means players can’t gamble on or access any online casino that is offering cash prizes, and that includes online slots and online poker rooms.

 Several states are considering legislation to permit these games but Texas is not among them — and likely won’t be for the foreseeable future.
-So, players who are looking for sites like NJ online casino mobile apps would have to travel to neighboring states.
+So, players who are looking for sites like NJ casino apps would have to travel to neighboring states.
 Texas remains one of the states most averse to gambling in all forms, and this extends to online casino gaming, which for some jurisdictions has been even more controversial than brick-and-mortar casinos.

 Online casinos would require a law change, which seems unlikely anytime soon.
 The legislature only meets in odd-numbered years, and lawmakers have shown little interest in taking up a bill.
 So it will take years, if at all, for the Texas residents to benefit from promotions like NJ online casino bonuses.